Query Options Reference

 hdx_query_max_attempts

 Specify a number of failures of a query peer that can occur (for any reason).
-The query head will cancel the query if an additional attempt exceeds this number.
+The query head cancels the query if an additional attempt exceeds this number.

 Default value is 3.